 As a philosophy major at the UC McMicken College of Arts and Sciences (A&S), you learn how to read texts closely and how to write clearly.
 You also develop keen analytic and critical skills.
 Admission into the program is based on admission into the college and success in the first year of course work.
 To graduate with a major in philosophy, students must be admitted to A&S, declare a philosophy major and meet the following requirements:

-Philosophy majors must complete a total of at least 54 credits in courses from the philosophy department (18 courses) and in so doing must meet the requirements listed below:
+- Philosophy majors must complete a total of at least 36 credits in courses from the philosophy department (12 courses).

-- Philosophy majors must take an additional 12 credits (four courses) of philosophy course work.
+- Philosophy majors must take an additional 6 credits (2 courses) of philosophy course work.

 This curriculum information is intended as a general information guide for students considering enrollment in this major.
 These online tools are designed to assist you, but are not a substitute for planning with an academic or faculty advisor.